tsipkens/atems/README.md

 #### *k*-means segmentation: seg_kmeans

-This function applies a *k*-means segmentation approach using three feature layers, which include:
+This function applies a *k*-means segmentation approach following [Sipkens and Rogak][jaskmeans] and using three feature layers, which include:

 FEATURE 1. a *denoised* version of the image,